 Limit 3: Inconsistent costs

 The formula considers that all costs are constant, including transportation and storage.
-This is not always the case: for example, you have fixed costs in a warehouse (rent, depreciation of machines) but also have variable costs like workforce or even electricity.
+But you know that if you have a warehouse, you have a fixed cost part like rent or depreciation of machines, but you also have variable costs like workforce or even electricity.

 Limit 4: Inconsistent or unpredictable lead time